Switzerland's World Cup 2022 Standings

 Petkovic has been at the helm since 2014, taking over the national team shortly after the Swiss were eliminated from the World Cup in Brazil.
 A former midfielder who made 275 senior appearances for various European sides, the Sarajevo-born manager has led a number of clubs since the start of his managerial career in 1997, most notably Lazio between 2012 and 2014.

 Switzerland is his first gig as a national coach, and he has overseen a 61% win rate since taking over, featuring 22 wins and just 8 losses from 36 starts.
-He was unable to take Switzerland past the Round of 16 stage of the 2016 Euros, although their exit came after a penalty shootout loss to Poland.
+He was unable to take Switzerland past the Round of 16 stages of the 2016 Euros, although their exit came after a penalty shootout loss to Poland.
 Their World Cup qualification campaign was particularly impressive, and there are good signs ahead of the 2018 tournament.

-Switzerland World Cup 2018 Lineup
+Switzerland's World Cup 2022 Lineup

 Switzerland's latest international was played against Northern Ireland on November 12th, 2017.
 The full lineup was as follows.